Welcome to Wealthcommon Currency Central

 Endgame for the U.S. Dollar:

-A silver or gold currency's value is tangible, upfront and inseparable.
+A silver or gold currency's intrinsic value is tangible, foundational and inseparable.

 If the powers at-large want to take advantage of you, then they will

-implement a paper-only currency whose value is by declaration (fiat).
+implement an unbacked paper and digital currency whose value is based more upon declaration (fiat).

 Such a currency circulates today that is linked to a national